surajit16/google_timeline/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/google_timeline.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/surajit16/google_timeline.

 ## License